Politicians getting in on the solar eclipse action

-Washington (CNN)While Washington, DC, may not be experiencing the full totality of Monday's solar eclipse, politicians are enjoying this rare phenomenon and sharing their experiences on social media.
+Washington (CNN)While Washington, DC, might have experienced the full totality of Monday's solar eclipse, politicians are enjoying this rare phenomenon and sharing their experiences on social media.

-President Donald Trump was back in Washington after his working vacation, and even though he could not see full totality from the nation's capital, he watched the partial eclipse from the Truman Balcony at the White House, joined by first lady Melania Trump and their son, Barron.
+President Donald Trump was back in Washington after his working vacation, and even though he could not see full totality from the nation's capital, he watched the partial eclipse from the South Portico of the White House, joined by first lady Melania Trump and their son, Barron.
 All three sported eclipse-approved glasses for safe viewing of the sun.

+At one point, however, Trump broke the one rule regarding eclipses by squinting up towards the sun sans protective glasses.

+The first lady described the experience as "exciting" and tweeted out a photo of herself and her husband looking straight up at the sun, but with the proper eyewear.

-Attorney General Jeff Sessions and Commerce Secretary Wilbur Ross also were spotted on the Truman Balcony -- NASA-provided glasses in hand -- to watch the phenomenon.
+Attorney General Jeff Sessions and Commerce Secretary Wilbur Ross also were spotted outside the White Hosue -- NASA-provided glasses in hand -- to watch the phenomenon.

-Trump's daughter Ivanka has been talking about the eclipse often, tweeting about the solar event four times and documenting her pre-eclipse experience at the National Air and Space Museum in Washington, DC, on Snapchat.
+Trump's daughter Ivanka has been talking about the eclipse often, tweeting about the solar event four times and documenting her pre-eclipse experience at the National Air and Space Museum in Washington on Snapchat.

 Former President George H.W.
 Bush tweeted a photo of him and four generations of his family viewing the eclipse, and added he is looking forward to the next one in Texas in 2024.